baumgach/PHiSeg-code/README.md

  * Open `config/system.py` and change the settings to match your system.

  * Download the LIDC data from [Stefan Knegt's gihub page](https://github.com/stefanknegt/Probabilistic-Unet-Pytorch).
+   If you want to use your own data, you need to create an appropriate data loader (see `data/lid_data_loader.py`) and a data provider (see `data/lidc_data.py`).
+You also need to add the dataset to `data/data_switch.py`.

  * In the experiment files under `phiseg/experiments` adapt the paths for the source data and the target path for the preprocessd data.